 The confusion and anxiety brought on by culture stress or shock may cause us to think, do or say things that are contrary to God's purpose.

-For a non-animated version of this diagram, click here.
-Diagram is used by permission from Duane Elmer's Cross-Cultural Connections (Downers Grove: InterVarsity Press, 2002), 72) and under the "fair use" provisions for educational purposes of copyright laws.
+Diagram is used by permission from Duane Elmer's Cross-Cultural Connections (Downers Grove: InterVarsity Press, 2002) and under the "fair use" provisions for educational purposes of copyright laws.

 Symptoms of culture shock:

 How can we cope with the disorientation of adjusting to a new culture?
 Having information about culture shock is a first important step.
 Attempting to distance ourselves from an ethnocentric perspective will help.
 Then, to successfully cope, let's make sure our attitudes mirror those suggested in green and red in the top half of the diagram.
 As you work through cultural socialization, follow these tips on surviving situations where verbal and non-verbal cues and codes are unfamiliar to you:

 Other Bible stories to ponder include: